Brexit and its impact on small business accounting

-If you employ EU, EEA and Swiss citizens, you can signpost them to the information they need to apply to the EU Settlement Scheme, enabling them to secure their future in the UK.
-The deadline for applying is 30 June 2021.
+If you employ EU, EEA and Swiss citizens, you can signpost them to the information they need to have applied to the EU Settlement Scheme, enabling them to secure their future in the UK.
+The deadline for applying was 30 June 2021.
 Find out more on the Gov.uk site.

 The UK and EU agreed that short-term business visitors won’t need to hold work permits or undergo economic needs tests.

 People visiting a country to set up businesses will be permitted to remain for as long as 90 days in any six-month period, according to the deal.
 Alternatively they can travel anywhere in the EU up to a total of 90 days within that six month period.